Hike at a Glance

-Hike Overview
+Hike overview

 The Square Rock Walking Track offers a rewarding 10.5-kilometre (grade 3) journey through Namadgi National Park, typically completed in around 4 hours.
 This sheltered trail features a gentle incline, winding its way through woodlands of ash and eucalypts before culminating at a prominent granite outcrop known as Square Rock.

 A metal ladder provides safe access to a large rock ledge, where you'll be greeted with stunning panoramic views across the Brindabella Ranges.
-For an even more comprehensive vista, consider a short detour to the Orroral Valley Lookout.
+For an even more comprehensive view, consider a short detour to the Orroral Valley Lookout.
 This vantage point showcases the valley floor, once farmed by European settlers and later home to a space tracking station in the late 20th century.
 If you choose to bypass the lookout, the main track shortens to an 8.5-kilometre return journey.

 The walk commences at the Corin Hub on Corin Road, near the Smokers Gap entrance to Namadgi National Park.
 The initial section parallels Corin Road, gradually ascending to Smokers Flat – a perfect spot to rest and take in the surrounds.
 Continuing along the less-steep track, you'll encounter the turnoff for the Orroral Valley Lookout.
 The brief detour is well worth the effort, offering a glimpse into the valley's history.